Fix for “caution: filename not matched” error when trying to unzip multiple files at once in Terminal.

 Open up a Terminal window on OS X, go to the directory containing the zip files and enter this command:

-The forward slash escapes (prevents) the wildcard character (the “*”) from being expanded by bash shell interpreter.
+The backslash escapes (prevents) the wildcard character (the “*”) from being expanded by bash shell interpreter.
 In English: the files in the directory are the filenames “unzip” is trying to extract from the first file it finds when using “*”.

 Example: